 The autumn day was pleasant, a reminder of the summer that had just passed but with a slight breeze that hinted at the cold winter to come.
 Hermione and Draco Malfoy and their three children made their way through Kings Cross Station quickly and efficiently.
-They were not encumbered by any luggage and only one pet having sent the owls off to Hogwarts that morning and pushing their trunks through the floo to their grandparents' quarters just prior to leaving for the station.
-Their youngest daughter, Rose, had one hand firmly in the grip of her father and the other holding tightly to a cat-carrier containing her new kitten, Barney.
+They were not encumbered by any luggage and only one pet, having sent the owls off to Hogwarts that morning and pushed the children's trunks through the floo to their grandparents' quarters just prior to leaving for the station.
+Their youngest daughter, Rose, had one hand firmly in the grip of her father and the other holding tightly to a cat-carrier containing her new half-Kneazle kitten, Barney.

 They made it to the column between platforms nine and ten and waited patiently while a large family disappeared through the bricks onto Platform 9 ¾.
 They were further delayed as they helped a Muggleborn first-year negotiate the entrance but eventually found themselves amid the billowing steam and noise of hundreds of students preparing to board the train.

 "Over there, Dad," Michael Malfoy called over his shoulder.
 Michael guided his younger brother, Scorpius, with a gentle hand on his shoulder through the crowd and to the back of the platform where a tall, dark haired wizard waited with his wife and his honourary mother for his children to arrive.
 His stoic countenance did not seem to alter but his daughter, son-in-law, and three grandchildren all noticed the slight softening of his features when he saw them approach.